 We headed off along a path, not knowing what we were going to find.
 The kids were quite happy exploring a new wood, and Gus had plenty of space to run about.

-The paths were gravel paths, of course muddy as it is winter, but not like walking through paths of thick mud.
-Then dotted around was little areas for the kids, we found a wooded area where someone had made a den, which of course this intrigue them to explore, and find more sticks add to the den.
-However it also was a perfect place to play ‘manhunt’ ‘tag’ and lots of games.
+The paths were gravel paths, of course, muddy as it is winter, but not like walking through paths of thick mud.
+Then dotted around were little areas for the kids, we found a wooded area where someone had made a den, which of course this intrigue them to explore, and find more sticks add to the den.
+However, it also was a perfect place to play ‘manhunt’ ‘tag’ and lots of games.
 Hiding behind trees, bushes and hidden areas.

-Then we carried on walking around the paths, there are a few picnic benches dotted area, so we will be back in the summer with a picnic!
-Also they are making a mountain biking area, which looks really good and will keep loads of kids happy once it is open and I can see it being very popular.
+Then we carried on walking around the paths, there are a few picnic benches dotted around so we will be back in the summer with a picnic!
+Also, they are making a mountain biking area, which looks really good and will keep loads of kids happy once it is open and I can see it being very popular.

 There was a wooden climbing wall, which went down very well with the kids.

 A large wooden climbing boat, bars to walk along and a fireman poles to slide down!

 The last play area on our route was a large wooden den, with peepholes and climbing steps to climb all over it.

 Stoke Park Woods was a great find, the walk is long enough if you are looking for somewhere close to burn off some energy, or just to get out for a bit, and perfect to walk the dog around too.
 This was just one path, there are more paths that we haven’t explored yet.